LiuKang1080/Project_Euler_Problems/README.md

 * Python 3.X

 ## Running problems
 Each Python script has a description of the Euler Problem, and a specific solution to that exact Euler problem.
-Many scripts contain functions that generalize the Euler problem, though they are not called.
+All scripts contain generic functions to the Euler problem, and the specific instance of the problem is called.